 - Be a resident of Maryland;

-- Not be eligible for Maryland Medical Assistance (Medicaid) or Primary Adult Care (PAC);
+- Not be eligible for Maryland Medical Assistance (Medicaid);

 - Submit a complete MADAP application with required documentation.

-MADAP requiers prior authorization for certain medications.
+MADAP requires prior authorization for certain medications.
 Prescribing Providers can use one of the following forms to request Prior Authorization for: